EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

   only involves a fixed initial overhead of ~200ms and a post exposure transfer overhead of 1600ms (see next point).

+  Checked if a trick can be played out, like setting initially a short texp to get a fast initialization, to change it to longer exposure afterwards - apparently not, it produces
+  a) return values `0x7636800` at random calls also for frames after the first, b) corrupted images (vertical full height blocks with different exposure times).

   Checked if by chance the controls `CAM_SINGLEFRAMEMODE` and `CAM_LIVEVIDEOMODE` can be read or set, and if setting them is an alternative to `SetQHYCCDStreamMode()`. **They are reported as supported by `IsQHYCCDControlAvailable()`, but any attempt of accessing them or checking their ranges reports -1**.

 4) execution of `GetQHYCCDSingleFrame()` reduces to 1900ms (for short exp) to 1650ms (long exp).
    It is already an achievement given the former 2400ms.
 I don't understand the inverse dependence on texp.

   Checked the effect of control parameters like CONTROL_USBTRAFFIC.
 On fora it is said that the lower the value the higher the fps.
 Its range is {0:60}.

+  As for Live mode, indeed a value of 0 produces a frame transfer time of ~450ms (full frame, 16bit), 30 of ~600ms, and 60 of ~850ms.

+  For single frame mode, I already noted a comment in some file about it being non relevant, AND last year
-OTOH last year [I wrote](https://www.qhyccd.com/bbs/index.php?topic=7525.0) that I observed no timing difference in single frame mode.
+  [I wrote](https://www.qhyccd.com/bbs/index.php?topic=7525.0) that I observed no timing difference.
+This remains valid also with the present combination.

 5) written 7 wrappers, but I have no indication about their use besides the function and argument names.
    At best they only take integer input arguments besides the camera handle, I have no clue